Campus & Community

 "Our students have helped so many local communities," notes Sarkar, including the development of sustainability management plans for Stevens and a range of New Jersey communities such as Jersey City, Secaucus, West Orange and West New York— as well as for Ramapo College's northern New Jersey campus and a preliminary draft plan for the transportation agency NJ TRANSIT.

-"We have also seen rapid growth in applications to the university's sustainability degree programs," Sarkar adds.
+"We have also seen rapid growth in applications to the university's sustainability degree programs," he adds.

 The flagship master's program, for instance — which received approximately 10 applications during 2016, its first year — now sees more than 60 applicants each year for the dozen or so students it can accommodate annually.

-Ada Heinze '22, a Sustainability Management graduate student from Maryland who obtained a Stevens bachelor's degree in chemical engineering, developed interest in the field during two cooperative education programs — including one treating and decontaminating soil impacted by petroleum-based contaminants — and a graduate-level environmental management course.
+Ada Heinze '22 M.S.
+'23 obtained her Stevens bachelor's in chemical engineering, then completed the Sustainability Management master program.
+She developed an interest in the field during two cooperative education programs — including one treating and decontaminating soil impacted by petroleum-based contaminants — and a graduate-level environmental management course.

-Over the course of a single semester, her student team presented projects on the environmental impact of oil spills; managing the challenge of copper pollution in the Great Lakes region; and green infrastructure design for a coastal New Jersey boulevard that incorporates specially engineering ECOncrete seawalls, oyster reefs and sand dunes.
+While enrolled, her teams presented projects on the environmental impact of oil spills; managing the challenge of copper pollution in the Great Lakes region; and green infrastructure design for a coastal New Jersey boulevard that incorporates specially engineering seawalls, oyster reefs and sand dunes.

-"The program has really inspired me so far," she says.
+"The program really inspired," she said.
 "I really do want to do my part to make a difference when I begin a career, and as a chemical engineer, I feel I can take a route to that."

 Viravid Na Nagara M.S.
-'18 — a doctoral candidate from Thailand working under Sarkar's supervision — engineered and installed a Stevens-developed green mulch in a rain garden in Mill Creek Point Park in Secaucus, New Jersey.
+'18 Ph.D.
+'21 — a Stevens graduate and current postdoctoral researcher from Thailand — engineered and installed a Stevens-developed green mulch in a rain garden in Mill Creek Point Park in Secaucus, New Jersey.

 The mulch filters out metals and petroleum hydrocarbons generated by vehicles, as well as nutrients like phosphorus from urban stormwater runoff, helping prevent both water pollution and dangerous, oxygen-depleting algal blooms.

-"Runoff has become a big problem," Na Nagara explains.
+"Runoff has become a big problem," explained Na Nagara.
 "The copper in brakes, the zinc in tires, the lead in house paint, the nutrients from excess fertilizers: all of this runs off into water supplies, bays, rivers and the ocean.

 Students installing a drainDongYoung Park M.S.
 '18 and postdoctoral researcher Virinder Sidhu install Stevens-developed stormwater drains